0xGunrunner/penelope-OSCP-safe/README.md

 Main menu: Use F12/Ctrl+C to detach shell.
 Supports TAB completion.

-For full options: `penelope-OSCP-safe -h`
+For full options: `penelopeOSCPsafe -h`

 ## FAQ
 ### Is this allowed in OSCP+?